rahulbot/Greenspace-Points/README.md

 Example
 -------

-Open up the `score_my_city.rb` file and fill in all the values.
-Like I said, this can take a long time and effort to figure out.
+You need to know a bunch of things to compute your ParkScore.
+Like I said, these can take a long time and effort to figure out.
+Here's the list:
+* the median size of all the public parks in your town, in acres
+* the percentage of city area that is public park lands
+* how much money per person is spent per year on parks and recreation (in dollars)
+* how many playgrounds are there (per 100,000 people)
+* what percentage of the population lives within a half-mile walk of a park entrance

+Once you have all that, open up the `score_my_city.rb` and fill them in.
 Then run this:
 ```
 ruby -Ilib score_my_city.rb
 ```